Attractions quick guide 3.2 Beta

 "next_page": "eyJwYWdlIjoyfQ=="

-next_pagetoken (if more results are available) - Repeat until the
+* An updated `next_page` token (if more results are available)

 | Step | Endpoint | Purpose |